Skip to main content

 Sapiens summary_The 3 Unifiers

 Money acts as a common medium for strangers (and even rivals) to cooperate and transact.
 People with totally different religions, beliefs and values will accept money from one another, since we can use it exchange anything to anything else.
-In the book / full Sapiens summary, we look at why money works, how it become the dominant mode of exchange and how it has affected our values and relationships.
+In the full Sapiens summary, we look at why money works, how it become the dominant mode of exchange and how it has affected our values and relationships.

 A Permanent Revolution

+It’s easy to look back with hindsight and think we know why things happened.
+In reality, history is chaotic and can never be predicted.
+However, reviewing historical periods can certainly broaden our perspective of human societies.
 With each revolution, Sapiens have become more productive and powerful.
 But, has progress brought us greater happiness?
 Or has our collective evolutionary success brought only more individual suffering to ourselves and other species (like the cows and pigs in their pens and the mice in the labs)?

 • Sapiens’ biological and cultural evolution; and